ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-18-metrics-in-machine-learning.md

 📌Loss functions are designed for machines, although they may be identical to metrics for some business problems.

-An [article](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/aa08a152bcaa5187861f02ce9b969788078888d5/_posts/assets/DL.pdf) on metrics and loss functions in ML and deep learning serves as a reference, helping us to mmake informed decisions when selecting the most appropriate loss function and performance metric for our use cases.
+An [article](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/aa08a152bcaa5187861f02ce9b969788078888d5/_posts/assets/DL.pdf) on metrics and loss functions in ML and deep learning serves as a reference, helping us to make informed decisions when selecting the most appropriate loss function and performance metric for our use cases.

 -----